-There are two main issues that can occur when streaming to LinkedIn:
+Two main issues can occur when streaming to LinkedIn:

-- Stream connects, but displays a black screen on the page instead of the live video
+The stream connects but displays a black screen on the page instead of the live video.

 When this occurs, the first thing to check is to make sure you have applied to and been approved by LinkedIn for live streaming to their platform.
 Live video broadcasting is available for a limited number of members and LinkedIn Pages.

-If you already applied, but didn’t receive an email of approval, please share with us your email, LinkedIn page URL that is supposed to be approved and your Case number (when you submit the application you get the email from LinkedIn with your Case number).
+If you already applied but didn’t receive an email of approval, please share with us your email, LinkedIn page URL that is supposed to be approved, and your Case number (when you apply, you get the email from LinkedIn with your Case number).

 If you have been approved for streaming to the profile or page you are connecting to, but the stream isn't being successfully connected to LinkedIn, you may not be streaming with correct settings to LinkedIn.

 Please compare your streaming settings to the LinkedIn requirements below:

 Duration: Max: 4 Hours

 Frame Rate: max 30 fps